MovingBlocks/TempDoc/Block-definitions-(JSON).md

 **replacementAllowed**  | _true, false_ | false | Specifies whether the block can be replaced freely by other blocks - that you can place another block over it. **In order to make a block replaceable, it requires the block not to be targetable!**
 **supportRequired**     | _true, false_ | false | Specify whether the block should be destroyed when no longer attached to any other block. **Only works for vertically adjacent blocks - e.g. grass is removed if the ground under it is destroyed**

-## Rendering related
+## Tiles
+By default, a block will try to use a tile texture with a matching filename. e.g. A block defined in Grass.json will use the block tile Grass.png from the same module.

+You can specify a different tile to be used with the "tile" property:

+    "tile" : "engine:grass"

-You can use different texture tiles for the different sides of the block.
+You can also use different texture tiles for the different sides of the block.
 To do so, you have to name the corresponding tiles in a `tiles` section of the block definition, e.g. for the chest block:

     "tiles" : {